Stigma and Discrimination Against Women Living With HIV

 (from "A Step in the Right Direction," 7/3/13, lynn2011)

 There are many factors that contribute to stigma and discrimination against people living with HIV.
-Most of these factors reflect people's ignorance of the basic facts about HIV and the fears that they have about HIV+ people as a result.
-For example, myths about how HIV is spread can cause people to be afraid to hug someone with HIV or refuse to use the toilet after an HIV+ person.
+Most of these factors reflect people's ignorance of the basic facts about HIV and the fears that they have about people living with HIV as a result.
+For example, myths about how HIV is spread can cause people to be afraid to hug someone with HIV or refuse to use the toilet after a person living with HIV.
 Since there is currently no cure for HIV and HIV can be life-threatening, people's fears can sometimes be quite strong.

 "I'm writing this to share a piece of what my life was like disclosing.
 It hasn't been an easy task.
 I had to learn stigma was nothing more than ignorance of the unknown.
 It didn't mean I couldn't achieve my dreams or the impossible!"

 Most people living with HIV become infected through sexual contact or injecting drugs.
 These behaviors are often ones already stigmatized in society and can come with pre-existing moral beliefs.
 For example, in some cultures, HIV is seen as a 'punishment' for immoral or bad behavior, even when the woman did not engage in whatever behavior she was accused of doing.
 In many countries, a code of silence about sexual relations combined with social acceptance of men's sexual activity outside of marriage have resulted in the infection of many women who were having sex only with their husbands.
 As HIV treatment advocate and educator Heidi Nass points out: